The 'Alien Hunters' of Mountain View -- Future City

 The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow overcome all environmental challenges to become super-ecofriendly.
-This month, we highlight the future of Mountain View, California.
+This month, we highlight the 'future city' of Mountain View, California.

 Mountain View is home to Google’s head office as well as the SETI Institute, the former devoted to colonizing 'cyberspace' and the later devoted to the Search For Extraterrestrial Intelligence in 'Outer Space'.